rkalajian/rkalajian.github.io/index.md

 *Supporting inclusivity in gaming*

-You Are Welcome At My Table, or #youarewelcomeatmytable, is a brand focused on inclusivity in gaming, both tabletop and digital.
+[You Are Welcome At My Table](yamamt.threadless.com), or #youarewelcomeatmytable, is a brand focused on inclusivity in gaming, both tabletop and digital.
+Distributed print-on-demand by Threadless, all profits currently go directly to Black Lives Matter.

+{% include yawamt-gallery.html folder="/assets/images/yawamt" %}